 intensely stressful. the more distance I put between myself and them, the better I feel. much love to you A.

-― tremendous crime wave and killing wave (Joan Crawford Loves Chachi), Saturday, 28 November 2015 18:07 (one year ago) Permalink
+― tremendous crime wave and killing wave (Joan Crawford Loves Chachi), Saturday, 28 November 2015 18:07 (two years ago) Permalink

 i'm super blessed in that my parents (still together) have been behind me 100% and we see pretty much eye to eye on most things. it's not all gravy, though, they have their own issues with depression/anger/control.. in fact a big part of my "growth" has been learning not to take on all of their emotions/problems myself.

 ― brimstead, Saturday, 28 November 2015 18:45 (two years ago) Permalink